truongnh1992/gemini-ai-code-reviewer/README.md

         with:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           GEMINI_API_KEY: ${{ secrets.GEMINI_API_KEY }}
+          GEMINI_MODEL: gemini-1.5-pro-002 # Optional, default is `gemini-1.5-flash-002`
           INPUT_EXCLUDE: "*.md,*.txt,package-lock.json,*.yml,*.yaml"
 ```
+> if you don't set `GEMINI_MODEL`, the default model is `gemini-1.5-flash-002`. `gemini-1.5-flash-002` can be used for generating code, extracting data, edit text, and more.
+Best for tasks balancing performance and cost.
+For the detailed information about the models, please refer to [Gemini models](https://ai.google.dev/gemini-api/docs/models/gemini).
 4. Commit codes to your repository, and working on your pull requests.
 5. When you're ready to review the PR, you can trigger the workflow by commenting `/gemini-review` in the PR.